Terms and Conditions (T&Cs)

 -

-Consultation Application Forms: If a consultation does not proceed to booked sessions, data is retained for 6 months and then deleted.
+Consultation Application Forms: If a consultation does not proceed to booked sessions, data is retained for 1 year and then deleted.
 This allows time for potential follow-ups and any administrative needs.

 -